 12. Can we visit you at another wedding performance?

 Because weddings are exclusively private affairs, the answer to this question should always be “No”.
 The wedding DJ is there to perform for that couple, not to audition for his next booking.
 Therefore, the best way to audition your DJ is in person at the consultation, as well as requesting video and audio samples.
 Finally, think of it this way: would you want two strangers showing up and watching your wedding reception from the back?
 My bet is no.

 13. What will you wear to our wedding?

 It is important that your DJ’s look meets your expectations.
 Most DJs will want to understand the dress code for your event before they describe their look, as it would seem odd to wear a black tuxedo to a casual wedding reception, such as a beach or barn wedding.
-A standard answer will consist of the DJ’s dress attire blending in with that of the guests.

 14. What will you wear when you set up and break down your equipment?

 This is important as some guests tend to arrive earlier than expected or stay after the reception has concluded.
 Will they see a DJ in a sweaty t-shirt and basketball shorts?
 Or, will they see someone setting up/breaking down in a more acceptable appearance standard?